shailajakgit/Named_Entity_Recognition/README.txt

 About Code Files
 ================

-The code is distributed among .py files and Jupyter notebooks.
-Most of utility methods, such as helper classes that has code to load preprocessed data, evaluate models and save models is in .py files.
+The code is distributed among .py files.
+Most of the helper classes that has code to load preprocessed data are in util.py and data_util.py files.
+Common model code is distributed among model.py, ner_model.py and def.py files.

 File names that begin with "q1_" implement a window-based feed-froward neural network.
-Data are windowed with vectorized features and the model is suppossed to predict label for the center word in the window.
-Files with name beginning with "q2_" contain simple RNN implementation and files prefixed with "q3_" contains GRU implementation.
+In this implementation, data are windowed with vectorized features and the model is suppossed to predict label for the center word in the window.
+File names beginning with "q2_" contain simple RNN implementation and files prefixed with "q3_" contains GRU implementation.
 ********************************************************************************************************************************